 Parents and students should regularly check attendance.
 A good habit is to do it weekly to look for errors.
 Challenging an absence that goes back weeks or months is not possible.
 Teachers can't be expected to remember if a student was in class several weeks back to make an adjustment.
 The attendance system for teachers makes it easy to click the wrong student when taking attendance.
 By checking attendance on a regular basis you can expect to have accurate attendance records.

 Students may apply for an exam exemption.
-Students who have a "B" or better AND have less than five absences in all their classes may exempt exams.
-If a student accumulates a 5th absence in any ONE class, then the student is unable to exempt all exams for that semester.
-Please keep in mind that for every three tardies equals one absence for these counts.
+Students who have a "B" or better in their classes may exempt exams.
 Students must apply for the exemption in order to exempt exams.

 Dress CodePinellas County School's has set a specific dress code for all students.
 Please see the following link for a list of issues associated with student attire (click here).
 In addition to these requirements, Largo High School has implemented that all pants must have beltloops and belts.
 Students are prohibited from wearing athletic pants, yoga pants, jeggings and leggings.See the following handout on Largo's dress code requirements: Dress Code